skuligowski/grunt-htmlrender/README.md

 The interpolation of variables is usually used to replace some paths inside of the html file (such as scripts path, css path etc).

-Instead of value you can use a function for the interpolation process:
+Instead of any hardcoded value you can use a function for the interpolation process:

 ```js
 vars: {